aren-01/Customer-Management-Cloud-Application/README.md

 This system can work on AWS Free Tier accounts.

 1. Fork the repo
 2. Authorize a GitHub role on AWS following the least privilege princible for the services used in this system.
+This system is using OpenID Connect for authorization.
 3. Create repository secrets as follows, use the strings provided by AWS for AWS_ROLE_TO_ASSUME:

 `AWS_ROLE_TO_ASSUME`